Japan Releases Fukushima Wastewater Into the Ocean

 What is Fukushima wastewater?

-After the 2011 Tohoku earthquake and tsunami, some reactors at Japan's Fukushima Daiichi nuclear power plant melted.
-This caused radioactive substances to leak from the power plant.
+After the 2011 Tohoku earthquake and [[tsunami::A huge sea wave that is caused due to an earthquake.]], some [[reactors::A large structure that is used to produce nuclear energy.]] at Japan's Fukushima Daiichi [[nuclear power plant::A type of power plant that uses nuclear power to generate electricity.]] melted.
+This caused [[radioactive::The dangerous and harmful energy that's produced by the breaking up of atoms.]] substances to leak from the power plant.
 To stop more problems, workers filled the reactors with water.
-This water became highly contaminated.
+This water became highly [[contaminated::When something becomes impure as something harmful gets mixed with it.]].

 The plant doesn't work anymore, and the reactors are turned off.
 But they still need to be cooled.
 This is why wastewater continues to pile up.
 The Japanese government is having a hard time with this wastewater.
 The government says this water has to be released.